alephium/old-wiki/Smart-Contract-Guide.md

 }
 ```

-The second output is a new UTXO equivalent to the change of the consumed UTXOS for the payment to the contract owner.
+The second output is a new UTXO equivalent to the change of the consumed UTXOs for the payment to the contract owner.
 Additionnally, The first item in the `tokens` list corresponds to the tokens we just bought !
 The id corresponds to the one of our contract.

 ```json
 {